OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 ## Conclusion

 This article covered some of the multi-tenancy scenarios for the [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) step template.
-If you want to see more scenarios, please see [my previous article](LINK).
+If you'd like to see more scenarios, please see my [previous article](blog/2021-02/release-management-with-octopus).

 Octopus Deploy's multi-tenancy feature was designed to make life easier for companies who install software on distinct infrastructure.
 I see and hear about all the various quirks customers run into with that model.
-The more customizations offered, the harder it is to manage deployment.
+The more customizations are offered, the harder it is to manage deployments.
 Those quirks were a primary driver in writing this step template.
-A person shouldn't need to consult a spreadsheet to know what releases to deploy to what customers.
+A person shouldn't need to consult a spreadsheet to know which releases to deploy to which customers.
 Something like that introduces the potential for errors because of a manual process.
 That is the goal of this step template, to remove as much psychological weight from multi-tenant deployments as possible.

 I hope you find this step template useful for your multi-tenancy projects.
 Until next time, Happy Deployments!